-To successfully pass this course, participants must complete homework consisting of imaging studies on dogs and cats, and they must submit the images electronically in DICOM format for instructor review and feedback.
+To successfully pass this course, participants must complete homework that includes ultrasound imaging studies on dogs and cats, and they must submit the ultrasound images electronically in DICOM format for instructor review and feedback.

-After an individual registers for this course, they will be contacted by an Applications Specialist to facilitate connectivity set up prior to the first day of class.
+After individuals register for this course, they will be contacted by an Applications Specialist to facilitate connectivity set up prior to the first day of class.
 Applicants are expected to be available for this.

-Access to a digital ultrasound machine with color and spectral Doppler capability (for both the soft tissue and cardiology courses) and a cardiac measurement package (for the cardiology courses) is mandatory equipment for attendees of these programs.
+Access to a digital ultrasound machine with 2D and color and spectral Doppler capability is mandatory equipment for attendees of this program.
 The ultrasound equipment must also have the capability to compress, save, export and send still images and cine loops (3 seconds) in DICOM format.
 Other image file formats will not be accepted.

 ** Registrants who have purchased their ultrasound equipment from SOUND will be given priority entrance into the program.
 Those registrants without SOUND ultrasound equipment will be put on a waiting list and allowed entrance into the program based on the capacity of the program.

 The homework is a mandatory requirement.
-If assigned ultrasound exams are not completed between each week, the attendee may be dropped from the course.
+If assigned ultrasound imaging studies are not completed between each week, the attendee may be dropped from the course.